Our Services

 PCR testing from an active sore is the most accurate way to confirm infection.

-If you're experiencing genital symptoms and want to better understand what might be causing them, Ubie's free AI-powered Genital Herpes symptom checker can help you assess your symptoms and determine your next steps.
+If you're experiencing concerning symptoms in the genital area and want help understanding what might be causing them, you can use a free AI-powered Genital Herpes symptom checker to get personalized insights and guidance on your next steps.

 For most healthy adults, HSV-1 is manageable and not life-threatening.
 That said, it's not something to ignore.